blacksmithgu/obsidian-dataview/docs/docs/queries/dql-js-inline.md

 ```
 ~~~

-This will give you the Example page back, even though the result doesnt fulfill the `WHERE` clause, because the value you are comparing against is no duration (yet).
+This will give you the Example page back, even though the result does'nt fulfill the `WHERE` clause, because the value you are comparing against is no duration (yet).

 ## Dataview JS